 If your dog is sneezing a lot, if the sneezing is accompanied by discharge, particularly bloody or yellow/green, or if you notice other respiratory difficulties, you should consult your veterinarian.

 What is ‘reverse sneezing’?

-A reverse sneeze is a built-in reflex in dogs triggered by an irritant in the back of the throat (nasopharynx) that causes an abrupt suction of air into the nose (rather than out of the nose which is what happens with a regular sneeze).
+A reverse sneeze is a reflex in dogs triggered by an irritant in the back of the throat (an area known as the nasopharynx) that causes an abrupt suction of air into the nose.
+This is different from a regular sneeze, during which air is pushed out of the nose.
+This difference is why a reverse sneeze sounds so different from a regular sneeze.
 Most dogs will experience a reverse sneezing episode at some point in their life, and this is considered normal.

-Reverse sneezing is also more common in brachycephalic dogs because they have a condition called an “elongated soft palate”.
+Reverse sneezing is also more common in brachycephalic dogs (short-nosed dogs like pugs and bulldogs) because they have an “elongated soft palate”.
 This elongated tissue can trigger the reverse sneeze reflex more easily.

 During a reverse sneezing episode, your dog may stand rigid, extend their head or neck, their eyes may bulge, and they will produce a loud snorting sound.
-Sometimes it’s described as sounding a like a goose honk.
+Sometimes it’s described as a goose honk.
 It can be quite dramatic!
-The episode could last a few seconds or up to a few minutes.
+The episode can last from a few seconds to a few minutes.
 After the episode is over, they will appear normal and it should not cause any lasting issues.